mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 several centuries later.

 Following the Cultural Purge, dozens of clans driven out of the Hierate made the crossing.
-Wishing to keep the favour of the Tlaukhu , the Ya’soisthea clans resisted attempts by these refugee clans to integrate into the existing Aslan worlds.
+Wishing to keep the favor of the Tlaukhu , the Ya’soisthea clans resisted attempts by these refugee clans to integrate into the existing Aslan worlds.
 Most of the refugees pressed on Spinward or Coreward, settling unexplored systems.